Infradevandops/NAMASKAH.APP/README.md

 ---

-## 🌟 Why CumApp?
+## 🌟 Why Namaskah.App?

 ### **🎯 The Problem We Solve**
 Modern businesses need reliable, scalable communication infrastructure that can handle SMS verification, real-time messaging, AI-powered automation, and enterprise-grade security - all in one platform.

 ### **💡 Our Solution**
-CumApp provides a **unified communication platform** that scales from simple SMS verification to a complete enterprise communication suite, with:
+Namaskah.App provides a **unified communication platform** that scales from simple SMS verification to a complete enterprise communication suite, with:

 - **Developer-First**: Clean APIs, comprehensive docs, easy integration
 - **Enterprise-Ready**: Multi-tenant, compliant, scalable architecture